Integral trees with given nullity: Abstract

 \section{Abstract}

 A graph is called integral if all eigenvalues of its adjacency matrix consist entirely of integers.
 We prove that for a given nullity more than $1$, there are only finitely many integral trees.
-It is also shown that integral trees with nullity $2$ and $3$ are unique.
+Integral trees with nullity at most $1$ was already characterized by Watanabe and Brouwer.
+It is shown that integral trees with nullity $2$ and $3$ are unique.

 {\bf Keywords:} adjacency eigenvalue, eigenvalue multiplicity, nullity, integral tree. \\[.1cm] {\bf AMS Mathematics Subject Classification\,(2010):} 05C50, 05C05, 15A18.